Lower Fishing Lake

 Lower Fishing Lake is a lake in the east-central part of the Canadian province of Saskatchewan in Narrow Hills Provincial Park.
 It is situated in the Cub Hills and the boreal forest ecozone of Canada.
 The lake is accessed from Highway 920, which connects to Hanson Lake Road and Highway 120.

-The Fishing Lakes Fire of 1977 burned much of the region upstream and around the lake and now the area is now dominated by jack pine, which is a tree species that is well adapted fire burned forests.
+Forest fires in 1977 and 2025 burned vast swathes of the forest around the lake.
+The 2025 Shoe fire forced the closure of Narrow Hills Provincial Park until 2026.